 Two Leaves & a Bud Tea: Two leaves tea company visits Darjeeling, Assam and other gardens around the world to select the best whole leaf organic tea in its purest, native form.

-Aspen Farmer's Market: From mid-June to mid-October spend your Saturday mornings at the Aspen Farmer's Market.
-The corner of Galena & Hopkins/ Open from 8AM-3PM the market offers Colorado grown produce, crafts, live music and a food court for lunch or a snack while you peruse.
+Aspen Saturday Market: From mid-June to mid-October spend your Saturday mornings at the Aspen Saturday Market.
+At the corner of Galena & Hopkins the market is opened from 8:30am - 2:00pm.
+The market offers Colorado grown produce, crafts, live music and a food court for lunch or a snack while you peruse.

 Rock Bottom Ranch: Rock Bottom Ranch serves as Aspen Center for Environmental Studies' mid-valley hub for environmental education, wildlands preservation and sustainable agriculture.
 Programming is available for adults and children centered on gardening, farmyard & pasture tours and cooking classes.